-I launched my Art business in 2016 selling original paintings and taking commissions for original artworks.
+I launched my Art business in 2016 selling my original paintings and taking commissions.
 My main goal is to create something beautiful that will speak to you, whatever it whispers is your own.
 I hope you can get lost in the colors and that something there will make you smile.

 My work and inspiration

 I enjoy the unspoiled landscapes, the contrast in light at different times, in different weather.
 I will often stop on the side of the road, just to capture the brief moment when the light is just perfect, and as I am a dreadful photographer, I interpret what I see in paint.

 I also can’t resist the beauty of colorful towns and fishing boats, I have long running series on these and I keep revisiting the subjects.
-I work mainly with oil paints in a style you could say inspired by the impressionists.
-Bold colors and contrasts, full texture and perspective are what defines my paintings.
-I enjoy above all the process of sculpting with the rich paint, freely yet methodically making the colors meet or mix on the canvas.
+I work mainly with oil paints in a style that is intuitive and expressive.
+Bold colours and contrasts, full texture and perspective are what define my paintings.
+I enjoy above all the process of sculpting with the rich paint, freely yet methodically making the colours meet or mix on the canvas.

-My creative processMy work often starts with several pictures, just from the side of the road or from a lovely town that spoke to me whilst I visited.
+My creative processMy work often starts with several pictures and sketches, just from the side of the road or from a lovely town that spoke to me whilst I visited.
 I might use a main picture to help construct my composition, but will use several others, maybe completely unrelated to create a color palette.

 I like to make mini oil sketches to make some final decisions, but in reality, I have to let things happen on the canvas.
-After priming my canvas with a bright color wash (because it makes me happy, but also because I believe it gives more depth), I work with a “wet on wet” technic, mainly with palette knives.
+After priming my canvas with a bright color wash (because it makes me happy, but also because I believe it gives more depth and enriches the painting), I work with a “wet on wet” technique with palette knives.
 Some planning is needed before hand, but I won’t pretend I remain in control the whole way through, I work intuitively and with music in the background, I like to follow the rhythm and move the knife freely.